 - Considerations: Makes sure your son or daughter has playmates, whether they be cousins, children in the neighborhood, or classmates.
 While your child might want to have “me time” alone, be intentional as a parent to ensure they have plenty of time to exist in groups of other children.

 - Your Child Does Not Have a Co-Conspirator.
 You cannot be your child’s friend.
 Sometimes you have to drop the hammer as a disciplinarian.
 Other times, you need to be critical of your child’s actions or words.
 Sometimes you have to make decisions to create order with which your child will disagree.
 Your child is defenseless against you.
-Your child needs someone takes the full brunt of your attention.
+Your child needs someone who can deflect the full brunt of your attention.
 Your child has no one who is in on the joke about mom’s fussiness or dad’s cooking.
 Your child has no one to listen to her complaints about…you.

 - Considerations: Make sure your son or daughter has someone who can be the pressure valve in the steam cooker of your family.
 Perhaps a cousin, an aunt or uncle both you and your child trust, or some third-party not beholden to you can share dinner at least once a week.